 Whilst nothing can rewind the damage that has already been done, if your baby has suffered due to negligence then a birth injury claim can help fund any additional medical expenses that may be required, especially if they have now been left with a long-term disability such as cerebral palsy, deafness or blindness.

 Your claim for compensation can also be important in ensuring other parents and babies do not suffer from the same negligent care that you did.

 Group B Strep, also referred to as Strep B, Beta Strep or Group B Streptococcus, is a bacteria found in approximately 20-40% of women in the UK.
 The bacteria live in the intestines, rectum and vagina and the vast majority of women who carry the bacteria will have no symptoms and be completely unaware that they are a carrier.
 Group B is not a sexually transmitted disease.

 Babies can therefore come into contact with Group B Strep, primarily during labour and whilst the majority will not become ill, it carries a risk that further complications can arise with life-threatening consequences.

-Most babies who develop a Group B Strep infection, will do in the first few days of life.
-This is called early-onset.
-However, less common is late onset of Group B Strep infection, where a baby develops this after 7 days to 3 months old.
+Most babies who develop a Group B Strep infection will do so in the first few days of life.
+This is called early onset.
+However, late onset of Group B Strep infection is less common, where a baby develops this after 7 days to 3 months old.

 Figures published by leading charity Group B Strep Support show that of the babies who do develop Group B Strep infection, 1 in 19 will die from an early-onset infection, and 1 in 13 will die from a late-onset infection.
 Of those who do survive, 1 in 14 will have a long-term disability from an early-onset infection, and 1 in 8 will following a late-onset infection.